-In 1940, President Franklin D. Roosevelt created the Office of Inter-American Affairs (OCIAA) to encourage cultural diplomacy in Latin America.
+During 1940, President Franklin D. Roosevelt created the Office of Inter-American Affairs (OCIAA) to encourage cultural diplomacy in Latin America.
 At the head of this office was Nelson Rockefeller, who steered the agency towards strategic and propaganda objectives.
-From our perspective, this office carried out two central strategies intending to consolidate its arrival in South America.
-The first was to exhibit, which involved constructing a complex of art, ballet, music, advertising, and films to inform the idea of a culture common between the two Americas.
+The office purpose was developing two central strategies.
+The first to exhibit, which involved constructing a complex of art, ballet, music, advertising, and films to inform the idea of a culture common between the two Americas.
 The second was collecting art from Latino America.
-Since the beginning of the 1940s, there was an increasing interest in completing the exhibition center in order to introduce Latin American art through a series of exhibitions for Americans to appreciate South American Art.
+Since the beginning of the 1940s, there has been an increasing interest in completing the exhibition center to introduce Latin American art through a series of exhibitions for Americans to appreciate South American Art.

-In 1940, when the risk of war was confirmed, the American government decided to send public figures from the culture, mass media, and art fields in an effort to build a better relationship with Latino America.
-Franklin Roosevelt's new policy was also an answer to the private sector philanthropists who thought a more inclusive approach was paramount for the United States to be accepted.
+When the risk of war was confirmed, the American government decided to send public figures from the culture, mass media, and art fields to build a better relationship with Latino America.
+Franklin Roosevelt's new policy also answered the private sector philanthropists who thought a more inclusive approach was paramount for the United States to be accepted.
 The political impact was double.
 On the one hand, due to the widespread introduction of culture as a foreign policy tool and Roosevelt's unique style, which distanced itself from the realpolitik that argued that the government only had to worry about taking care of the economy and military forces.
-According to Frederick Pike, the Good Neighbour policy eventually became successful for both sides: "Latin Americans probably got as many advantages from this bond as the Americans" (1995: XXV).
+According to Frederick Pike, the Good Neighbor policy eventually became successful for both sides: "Latin Americans probably got as many advantages from this bond as the Americans" (1995: XXV).

 However, more than relying on accurate information about Nazism penetration, this policy developed specific cultural imperialism strategies.
 Many authors argued that the informal American empire worked through artistic or intellectual networks.
-Regional elites join it and become part of the informal empire process Salvatore (2006).
-Cultural diplomacy played an essential and complex role, even though some of the ideas on American identity promoted by the government were not always accepted.
+Regional elites joined it and became part of the informal empire process (Salvatore:1996).
+Cultural diplomacy played an essential and complex role, even though some ideas on American identity promoted by the government were not always accepted.
 The concept of American culture for exports and Latino culture for domestic consumption in the United States was developed through diverse interactions.

-The U.S. government's fundamental purpose could be divided into two strategies.
+The U.S. government's purpose could be divided into two strategies.
 The first involved assembling an exhibition center whose main goal was "showing."
-In order to describe this experience, we will focus on a critical exhibition in the cultural exchange experience by the United States in South America, which is the "Contemporary North American Painting" exhibition.
-It was held in 1941, and some of the most outstanding Fine Arts academics participated.
+In order to describe this experience, we will focus on a critical exhibition of the cultural exchange experience by the United States in South America, which is the "Contemporary North American